|Frequently Asked Questions about bamboo (information collected from different sources)

 How fast does bamboo grow in height?

 This is a difficult question because there are many different types of bamboo and different climates.
-It depends on if they’re runners or clumpers, how old they are, and where they are planted.
+It depends on if they’re invasive or non invasive, how old they are and where they are planted.

 Temperate clumpers, like Fargesia, average about 1-3 feet in height per year.